Expo push notifications setup

 Using the previous example, when you are registering for push notifications, you need to use projectId.
 This property is used to attribute Expo push token to the specific project.
 For projects using EAS, the projectId property represents the Universally Unique Identifier (UUID) of that project.

-projectId is automatically set when you create a development build.
+projectId is set automatically when you create a development build.
 However, we recommend setting it manually in your project's code.
 To do so, you can use expo-constants to get the projectId value from the app config.

 const projectId = Constants?.expoConfig?.extra?.eas?.projectId ??
 Constants?.easConfig?.projectId;